xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Mike Jacobs on the Forces and Torques on the Golf Club During the Swing

 # Billy Horschel on Gaining Consistency in Your Game
 * 5-7 putting drills in a day, all games with threshod and pressure, he cannot leave the green until he finished the drill